DieterDePaepe/JSearch/README.md

 JSearch
 =======

 JSearch is a java framework for solving [state space problems](http://en.wikipedia.org/wiki/State_space_search).
-It focusses on the following aspects:
+It focuses on the following aspects:

 1. Proper documentation
 2. Clean and tested code